Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 What is a Secured Line of Credit?

 The idea of a line of credit being “secured” or “unsecured” specifically refers to what it takes to get qualified for that particular loan.
-In the case of a secured line of credit, you’ll need to pledge an asset as collateral in order to be approved.
+In the case of a secured line of credit, you’ll need to pledge an asset as collateral in order to qualify.
 If you can’t pay back what you’ve borrowed, the financial institution will seize control of the asset you’ve put up as a payment of your debt.

 Sometimes, the item you’re looking to buy will serve as the asset you’re putting up to secure your loan.
 This can be the case when you’re looking to buy a house or a car.
 Depending on the type of loan or line of credit, you can also put up things like stocks or personal items as collateral.